leanprover/vetss2025/README.md

      syntax in its output (not part of tutorial, but nice to have!)
    - `Imp/Stmt/Optimize.lean` contains an optimization pass (unverified)
    - `Imp/Stmt/BigStep.lean` contains big-step operational semantics,
      and uses them to prove the optimizer correct.
-It also contains a function that implements these semantics, which can be used to run programs.
+   - `Imp/Stmt/Run.lean` contains an executable interpreter that follows this semantics, and is proven (totally) correct.
  - `Imp.lean` imports the other libraries, and contains a concluding demo of using a verified bit blaster to quickly prove theorems.